coreos/ignition/doc/operator-notes.md

 Ignition has support for fetching files over the S3 protocol.
 When Ignition is running in Amazon EC2, it supports using the IAM role given to the EC2 instance to fetch protected assets from S3.
 If IAM credentials are not successfully fetched, Ignition will attempt to fetch the file with no credentials.

+## HTTP headers

+When fetching data from an HTTP URL for config references, CA references and file contents, additional headers can be attached to the request using the `httpHeaders` attribute.
+This allows downloading data from servers that require authentication or some additional parameters from your request.

+Headers can be attached only when `source` has `http` or `https` scheme.

+If multiple values are to be set for the same header, they must be separated by a comma.
+Example: `{"name": "Accept", "value": "text/html, application/json"}`.

+If the remote HTTP server returns a redirect status code (3xx), then additional headers are not included in the redirected request.

+If a specified header is one that Ignition sets by default, such as `Accept` or `User-Agent`, the specified value overrides Ignition's default.

 ## Filesystem-Reuse Semantics